learning2hash/learning2hash.github.io/_publications/cappellari2007trellis.markdown

 bibkey: cappellari2007trellis
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/0704.1411'}
-tags: ['Deep', 'Quantisation', 'Unimodal', 'Quantization', 'Hashing']
+tags: ['Quantization', 'Quantization and Compression']
 ---
 Most design approaches for trellis-coded quantization take advantage of the duality of trellis-coded quantization with trellis-coded modulation, and use